Liverpool fail to secure £8m transfer of Fulham's Fabio Carvalho

 The Reds have, at least, made one significant signing in January, landing Colombia star Luis Diaz from Porto in a £50m ($67.5m) deal.

-Meanwhile, Nat Phillips joined Bournemouth on loan on deadline day, while potential moves for Neco Williams, Divock Origi and Takumi Minamino failed to materialise.
+Meanwhile, Nat Phillips joined Bournemouth on loan on deadline day, while potential moves for Divock Origi and Takumi Minamino failed to materialise.